 *Denotes that all New Objects with the object class name pre-fix ‘Virtual AtoN’ must be indicated.

 ** DEPTH_VALUE is not an S-57 attribute, it is derived from CSP OBSTRNnn and WRECKSnn.
 The safety contour value is set by the user.
+Objects not passing through the CSP are not part of Detection and Notification of Navigational Hazards